-Your monitoring fires at 2:37am.
-The customer-facing order agent returned a confirmation for an order that doesn't exist.
-The on-call engineer pulls the logs — and finds nothing useful.
+2:37am.
+The order agent returns a confirmation for an order that does not exist.
+The on-call pulls logs and finds nothing.
 No stack trace.
-No 500 status code.
+No 500.
 No exception.
-The agent returned 200 and produced a well-formatted, confident response.
-It just confirmed the wrong order against the wrong customer account.
+HTTP 200, well-formatted prose, full confidence — confirming the wrong order against the wrong customer account.

-This is the agent incident playbook problem.
 The failure is not in your code.
-It's distributed across 40 LLM calls, where the actual root cause happened somewhere around step 7 — a small hallucination about a customer identifier — and every subsequent call built confidently on that poisoned premise.
+It is distributed across 40 LLM calls, where the actual fault happened around step 7 — a small hallucination about a customer identifier — and every subsequent call built confidently on top of the poisoned premise.
 By the time the user saw the output, that error had been laundered through 33 more reasoning steps.

-Traditional SRE runbooks ask "what crashed?"
-Agentic systems require a fundamentally different question: which of these 40 reasoning steps produced the wrong context that cascaded into the wrong action?
-That's not a debugging problem.
-It's distributed session forensics.
+Traditional SRE asks one question: what crashed?
+Agentic systems demand a different one: which of these 40 reasoning steps produced the wrong context that cascaded into the wrong action?
+That is not debugging.
+That is distributed session forensics.

-This playbook maps the four core LLM failure modes to concrete triage steps, gives you a session forensics method for locating fault origins in long traces, and provides a postmortem template built for systems where non-determinism is a given, not an anomaly.
+This playbook maps the four operational failure modes to concrete triage steps, gives you a backward-trace method for locating fault origins inside long sessions, and provides a postmortem template built for systems where non-determinism is the default state, not the anomaly.

-Traditional runbooks were designed for systems that fail loudly.
-A service crashes, a timeout fires, a null pointer propagates.
-You find the exception, you trace the call stack, you identify the line.
-The problem has a location.
+Traditional runbooks assume systems that fail loudly.
+A service crashes.
+A timeout fires.
+A null pointer propagates.
+You find the exception, walk the call stack, identify the line.
+The bug has a location.

 Agent incidents violate every assumption in that model.
-The agent didn't crash — it ran to completion and returned a result.
-The result was wrong, but nothing in your observability stack knows that.
+The agent did not crash.
+It ran to completion and returned a result.
+The result was wrong, and nothing in your observability stack knows that.
 Error rates look normal.
 Latency is fine.
 The SLO dashboard is green.
-The user is filing a support ticket.
+The user is filing a ticket.

-The failure mode is closer to a reasoning defect than a code defect.
-And reasoning defects in agentic systems have a property that makes them particularly hard to debug: they compound.
+The failure is closer to a reasoning defect than a code defect.
+Reasoning defects compound.
 A wrong assumption at step 7 shapes the framing at step 8, which selects the wrong tool at step 9, which returns data that reinforces the wrong assumption at step 10.
 By step 20, the agent has constructed a coherent internal narrative that is entirely wrong — and it has the tool call logs to prove it.

 Ask: what process crashed?